rahulpandita/rahulpandita/README.md

 ### Hi there 👋

+I am Rahul Pandita, a _senior research scientist_ at [Phase Change Software](http://phasechange.ai/).

+My primary research interests are in data science and automated software engineering.
+I specifically work in the area of program comprehension targeted towards improving developer/tester/end-user productivity.

+Previously, I worked as a postdoctoral researcher at [Department of Computer Science NCSU](http://www.csc.ncsu.edu/) working with [Dr. Laurie Williams](http://collaboration.csc.ncsu.edu/laurie/) and [Dr. Munindar Singh](http://www.csc.ncsu.edu/faculty/mpsingh/).
+I received my [PhD.](rahulpandita.github.io/files/diploma.pdf) from [NCSU](http://www.csc.ncsu.edu/) in Computer Science.
+And I believe that “There is so much more left to be done...”.
+I strongly believe that there is always room for improvement ...

+Contact me at rpandita ~ 'at' ~ phasechange ~ 'dot' ~ ai.

 <!--
 **rahulpandita/rahulpandita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.